openfaas/faas/ROADMAP.md

 ## 2. Future items

-* UI enhancements to create new function through a form
 * Asynchronous / long-running tasks
-* Built-in TLS termination
+* Built-in TLS termination or guide for termination through NGinx etc
 * Deeper tests coverage and integration tests
 * Documentation about Alexa sample function
+* Supporting request parameters

 ## 3. Development and Contributing

-For development of the FaaS framework / library read on.
 If you would like to consume the project with your own functions then you can use the public images and the supplied `docker stack` file as a template (docker-compose.yml)

 ### License

-This project is licensed until the MIT License.
+This project is licensed under the MIT License.

 ## Contributing